apache/arrow/docs/source/developers/guide/introduction.rst

 ***********************

-This guide is meant to be a resource for contributing to `Arrow <https://arrow.apache.org//>`_ for new contributors.
+This guide is meant to be a resource for contributing to `Arrow <https://arrow.apache.org>`_ for new contributors.

+No matter what your current skills are you can try and make your first time contribution to Arrow.

-Starting to contribute to a project like Apache Arrow can look scary.
+Starting to contribute to a project like Apache Arrow can be intimidating.
 Taking small steps will help making this tack easier.

 Why contribute to Arrow?